Connecticut Texting While Driving Accident Legal Team

-Eagan, Donohue, Van Dyke & Falsey, LLP’s Connecticut texting while driving accident lawyers have handled numerous wrongful death matters and injury claims involving motor vehicle accidents that were a result of inattentive and distracted drivers using cellular devices.
+Eagan & Donohue’s texting while driving accident legal team has handled numerous wrongful death matters and injury claims involving motor vehicle accidents that resulted from inattentive and distracted drivers using cell phones.

-The invention of the cell phone has revolutionized the way most of us view the world.
-It has brought a massive worldwide population closer together and has resulted in the continued globalization of international economies.
+Cell phones have revolutionized the way most of us interact with the world around us and are often involved in many aspects of our daily lives.
+They have also brought a massive worldwide population closer together and have spurred the continued globalization of international economies.
 However, with this revolutionary change has also come severe driving hazards.
-Only a decade ago, politicians were not having debates regarding cell phone use while driving, but it has since become such a hot topic of conversation that many states now have laws on the books to prevent cell phone use while driving, including texting.
-If you have been injured in a car accident which was the result of texting while driving, you may be entitled to compensation for your injuries.
+If you have been injured in a car accident that was the result of another person texting while driving, you may be entitled to compensation for your injuries.

 Connecticut Texting While Driving